numba/numba/docs/source/developer/architecture.rst

     The use of prange (:ref:`numba-prange`) in a for loop is an explicit indication from the programmer that all iterations of the for loop can execute in parallel.
-In this sub-pass, we analyze the CFG to locate loops and to convert those loops controlled by a prange object to the explici `parfor` operator.
+In this sub-pass, we analyze the CFG to locate loops and to convert those loops controlled by a prange object to the explicit `parfor` operator.
 Each explicit parfor operator consists of:

     a.
 A list of loop nest information that describes the iteration space of the